 The true reason it was called Devil's Den, is because on cold mornings (well, as cold as Florida can get); you see smoke rising in visible plumes from the chimney opening.

 Devil's Den is a perfect dive for new diver's as the depth only reaches 54 feet (16.45m).
-It is a classic destination for Divers, and snorkelers who wish to experience its crystal clear waters and unique inverted mushroom formation.
+It is a classic destination for those who wish to experience its crystal clear waters and unique inverted mushroom formation.

 Be sure to bring your Wetsuit!
 I live in a colder, and much drier climate.
 I was able to handle diving in this Cave with a shorty wetsuit; but I would not have been able to do another dive as I started to get cold at the end of this dive.

-The people we met up with were far from the chaw spittin, fly swingin people I had imagined in my head.
-While they are chain smokers, the amount they smoke was about how much kindness they all for each of us.
-Some of the most hospitable, funny, genuine people you will meet – and let me tell you – they gave all of us a run for our money.
-We started off just doing a leasuirely boat ride down the river, and then Katie (from The Traveling Spud) became so excited when we discovered that you can pull into pubs with your boat, buy a beer and then continue on down the river.
+We started off just doing a leisurely boat ride down the river, and then Katie (from The Traveling Spud) became so excited when we discovered that you can pull into pubs with your boat, buy a beer and then continue on down the river.

 Piper (the dog above) was so fluffy, and was wagging her tail like she was whacking weeds - I have never seen a dog get so excited about being on a boat.
 We passed by Crumps, a Tiki themed bar that is complete with huts, food trucks, white sandy beaches, night time shows and even a playground for the kids in the shape of a ship.